Elektrobit/mercuryconcurrencyengine/concurrency_summary.md

 All higher level coroutine blocking mechanics are built on this structure.
 A mutable reference to a `park::continuation` is passed to `park::suspend()`, which will register the continuation with the `scheduler` running on the current thread and `yield()` control to said `scheduler`, suspending execution of the calling coroutine.

-When the `scheduler` resumes control, it will assign the just running coroutine to the dereferenced `uptr<mce::coroutine>` `coroutine`.
+When the `scheduler` resumes control, it will assign the just running coroutine to the dereferenced `std::unique_ptr<mce::coroutine>` `coroutine`.
 It will then assign its weak_ptr to the dereferenced `std::weak_ptr<scheduler>` `source`, allowing the owner of the continuation to re-schedule the coroutine on the source scheduler.

 After passing the coroutine to its destination, the specified `cleanup()` method will be called with `memory`.
 This can be any operation, accepting any data as an argument.
 A common usecase is to unlock an atomic lock object.